hengyu89/UCSD_HW6_Weather-Dashboard/README.md

 * The weather information includes: city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index

-### Here the name of city requires a first capital letter(like "San Diego", NOT "san diego").

 ## Screenshot:

 ![This is the Screenshot of the weather dashboard app](./assets/images/screenshot1.png)